ajn96/iSensor-SPI-Buffer/README.md

 **Interrupt Signaling**

-The data ready output from the iSensor-SPI-Buffer will be configurable to serve two purposes
+Each of the four DIO lines from the iSensor-SPI-Buffer to the master device can be configured to operate in one of three modes
-* In "Data Ready" mode, it will pulse each time a new buffer sample is entered into the buffer (same functionality as IMU data ready)
+* Data Ready Interrupt Mode: The selected DIO will go high when a specified number of samples are available to be dequeued.
+This allows a master device to simply monitor the data ready interrupt signal for a positive edge, and then dequeue a large number of IMU data samples
-* If the iSensor-SPI-Buffer firmware is not capturing data from the IMU, the data ready signal will be simply passed through by the GPIO ISR in "Data Ready" mode
+* Buffer Full Interrupt Mode: The selected DIO will go high when the buffer is full
-* In interrupt mode, the data ready output will go high once a specified number of samples are available to be dequeued.
-This allows a master device to simply monitor the data ready signal for a positive edge, and then dequeue a large number of IMU data samples
+* Pin Pass-Through Mode: The DIO output from the IMU (e.g. a data ready signal or sync signal) will be directly connected to the master device, using an ADG1611 switch.
+When a DIO is configured in pin pass-through mode it cannot be used for interrupt signalling

-* When operating in interrupt mode, the data ready output will be updated by the cyclic executive once the buffer count criteria is met.
-In data ready mode, the data ready output will be toggled by the "DMA Done" ISR
+The state of each interrupt signal is checked and updated on each iteration of the main cyclic executive loop.
+This insures quick response time to changes in the buffer state while maintaining a simple program flow.

 **Command Execution**

 * When a write is issued the USER_COMMAND register, a COMMAND flag will be set and processed by the cyclic executive loop
-* While a command is being executed, the user SPI port will be disabled, and the data ready line will be brought low
+* While a command is being executed, the user SPI port will be disabled, and any interrupt lines (data ready or buffer full) will be brought low

 ### Register Interface